Deansgate Osteopathic Clinic

-Back pain is one of the largest complaints to Deansgate Osteopathic Clinic, in fact the treatment of back pain in Bolton follows the epidemic proportions in the western world.
+Back pain is one of the largest complaints to osteopaths, in fact the treatment of back pain follows the epidemic proportions in the western world not just here in Bolton.
 Research shows that 60% of the UK’s population will suffer from it at some stage during their lives.
-Back pain responds well to osteopathic treatment – reducing pain and restoring mobility and quality of life.
+As per the NICE guidelines Back pain responds well to osteopathic treatment – reducing pain and restoring mobility and quality of life.

 Sciatica refers to an irritation of the sciatic nerve, the sciatic nerve comes from the lumbar and sacrum then down the legs.
 An irritation to the sciatic nerve can commonly give you backpain, however sciatic irritation can give rise to a multitude of symptoms, such as pain along the back of the leg, pins and needles or even weakness.
 Sciatica itself is not a diagnosis but an irritation to the sciatic nerve.